You have become a Thai Massage teacher, but then, where to teach your massage training courses and workshops?

 It would mean that you connect with, for instance, Yoga schools, AcroYoga centers, Fitness schools, and Muay Thai (Thai Boxing) training centers, and such, and try to get your courses or workshops hosted by them.

-The advantage of such an approach is that there are many options, that is, many types of schools and centers all over, and more important, you could hop on their customer base who’d they inform of your workshop via their social media and/or via announcements in their school premises.
+The advantage of this approach is that there are many options, that is, many types of training schools and centers all over, and more important, you could hop on their customer base who’d they inform of your workshop via their social media and/or via announcements in their premises.

-Furthermore, you will have a perfect infrastructure because there will most likely be a good working space (they give bodywork trainings also), and often also materials available like mats, props, towels, lockers, and such.
+Furthermore, you will have a perfect infrastructure because there will most likely be a good working space (they also give bodywork trainings), and often also materials available like massage mats, props, towels, lockers, and such.

 As said in the beginning of this section, it will require time and organization, and moreover, you will really need to present yourself well, with a nice website, social media, and other promotional material.
 If you have something special to offer, like a certain specialization in Thai Massage, that would be an extra plus.